mhkchopra/read_json/README.md

 Dependencies
 This project uses the following external library for JSON parsing:

 org.json: A simple JSON library for Java.
 It provides classes for parsing, manipulating, and converting JSON data.

-Feel free to reach out if you have any questions or need further assistance.
+The library is included as a dependency in the build.gradle file.